xaynezz/1015/README.md

 5.Explore `machine_learning.ipynb`.
 This notebook includes:
   - Machine Learning (Part 2)
+  - Recommendations

 ## Conclusion

 Overall, we have learnt a lot from this project.
 We discovered and utilised many new concepts that were not taught to us in labs.
-We managed to conclude that Autoregression(AR) on score is the best model for forecasting.
+We managed to conclude that Autoregression(AR) on Score is the best model for forecasting.
 However, we also realised that we may have used the wrong approach by trying to utilise time series forecasting, which is not as effective when used on yearly data.
 This experience has been fruitful, and we will remember these new concepts for other data science projects going forward.

 ## Libraries Used
 - ipython 8.2.0